eftieell/intro_programming_2/src/chapters/functions/function_return_values.md

         if number % tester == 0:
             # We now know that tester divides number, so
             # we know the answer - number is not prime!
-            # The function teriminates, returning False
+            # The function terminates, returning False
             return False
         else:
             tester += 1